volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ---
 title: Default vs. Named Export.
-What is the difference?
+What Is The Difference?
 tag:
   - JavaScript
 popular: false
+promote: false
 metaDescription: "Named Exports vs. Default Exports.The differences between both
   approaches: names exports are used to export several values from the module, default - only one value."